sudar/posts-by-tag/readme.txt

 All the parameters that are accepted by the template tag can also be used in the shortcode

+#### Styling using CSS

+The Plugin adds the following CSS classes.
+If you want to customize the look of the widget then can change it by adding custom styles to these CSS classes and ids.

+*   The UL tag has the class posts-by-tag-list
+*   Every LI tag has the class posts-by-tag-item
+*   Each LI tag also has the id posts-by-tag-item-{id}, where id is the post id.

 ### Translation

 *   Swedish (Thanks Gunnar Lindberg Årneby)